-Our race and ethnicity play a role in determining our risk for certain health conditions.
-Minorities, including African Americans, Hispanic Americans, and Asian Americans, often have different risk factors than their Caucasian counterparts.
+Our race and ethnicity play a significant role in determining our risk for certain health conditions and life expectancy.
+Minorities, including African Americans, Hispanic Americans, and Asian Americans, often have additional risk factors researchers have linked to receiving less preventive care.
+It is never too late to take the first step in learning more about risks factors and improve your health.

-While the reason for this higher risk isn’t certain, many in this population have uncontrolled high blood pressure, which significantly increases a person’s risk of both heart disease and stroke.
+While the reason for this isn’t certain, many in this group – including Hispanic Americans – have uncontrolled high blood pressure, which significantly increases a person’s risk for heart disease and stroke.

 Checking your blood pressure regularly and taking steps to maintain normal blood pressure (120/80 mmHg or less) are key ways to reduce your risk.